b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 interval](https://en.wikipedia.org/wiki/Confidence_interval) from the output of `HypothesisTests` above.
-All it means is that: if we were to run our experiment with 10 beers 100 times and calculate 95% confidence intervals 100 times then 95 of the intervals would contained the true mean from the population.
-Sometimes people (over)simplify it and say that this interval [in our case (473.8, 499.6)] contains the true mean from the population with probability of 95% (but that isn't necessarily the same what was stated in the previous sentence).
+All it means is that: if we were to run our experiment with 10 beers 100 times and calculate 95% confidence intervals 100 times then 95 of the intervals would contain the true mean from the population.
+Sometimes people (over?)simplify it and say that this interval [in our case (473.8, 499.6)] contains the true mean from the population with probability of 95% (but that isn't necessarily the same what was stated in the previous sentence).
 The narrower interval means better, more precise estimate.
-If the difference is statistically significant (p-value < 0.05) then the interval should not contain the postulated mean (as in our case).
+If the difference is statistically significant (p-value < 0.05) then the interval should not contain the postulated mean (as it is in our case).

-Notice that in our case the obtained 95% interval (473.8, 499.6) may indicate that the true average volume of fluid in a bottle of beer could be as high as 499.6 [mL] (so this would hardly make a practical difference) or as low as 473.8 [mL] (a small, ~6%, but a practical difference).
+Notice that the obtained 95% confidence interval (473.8, 499.6) may indicate that the true average volume of fluid in a bottle of beer could be as high as 499.6 [mL] (so this would hardly make a practical difference) or as low as 473.8 [mL] (a small, ~6%, but a practical difference).
 In the case of our beer example